 Reset the WiFi Network Connection

-Some time after installation, you may decide it necessary to change which WiFi network your PurpleAir sensor connects to, or you may have changed your password and you need to reconnect to your Wi-Fi.
+Some time after installation, you may decide it necessary to change which WiFi network your PurpleAir sensor connects to.
+Or you may have changed your password and need to reconnect the device to your Wi-Fi.
 Follow the guide below to reset the WiFi network connection of your sensor.

 The first option requires finding the IP address assigned to the sensor by your router.
 If this is something you’re not comfortable with, you can start with the second option.